 So, here is more information on red palm oil and whether palm oil is vegan friendly.

 What is Palm Oil?

-The oil palm tree (Elaeis Guineensis) is native to Africa and widely grown on palm oil plantations in Malaysia and Indonesia (1).
+The oil palm tree (Elaeis Guineensis) is native to Africa and widely grown on palm oil plantations in Malaysia and Indonesia.

-This tree (which are also known as oil palm trees) is the source of palm oil — the most extensively used vegetable oil worldwide (2).
+This tree is the source of palm oil — the most extensively used vegetable oil worldwide.

-Where exactly does the palm oil come from you ask?
-The oil is produced by pressing the orange pulp of the oil palm tree fruit which is about the size of a large olive (2).
+The oil is produced by pressing the orange pulp of the oil palm tree fruit, which is about the size of a large olive.

 Other names for palm oil that may sound familiar are red palm oil, crude palm oil, palm fruit oil, and palm kernel oil.

 Palm fruits contain a solitary seed, also known as a kernel.

-Palm kernel oil is derived from the kernel (2).
+Palm kernel oil is derived from the kernel.
 Therefore, the oil palm tree produces two types of oil, red palm oil, and palm kernel oil.
-Palm oil makes an excellent cooking oil because of its high smoke point (6) and versatility in food items and cooking (3).
+Palm oil makes an excellent cooking oil because of its high smoke point and versatility in food items and cooking.